 In an X-Cart-based multivendor store/online marketplace, the store owner/storefront operator must ensure that the money earned by the vendors on product sales through the store/marketplace successfully reaches the respective vendors.
 The distribution of the earnings from product sales among all the participants (the vendors and the store owner/storefront operator) can be done:

-- automatically (through the use of payment methods supporting automated distribution, like PayPal Adaptive Payments;
+automatically (through the use of payment methods supporting automated distribution, like PayPal for Marketplaces;

 No matter which of the above methods is used to distribute the money, the store administrator acting on behalf of the store owner/storefront operator has a way to track the money flow right in the X-Cart Admin area - through the section Vendor transactions (Orders > Vendor transactions):

 In the case of automated distribution, the transactions reflecting the movement of the money are generated and registered in this section automatically.
-In the case of manual distribution, the store administrator uses this section to manually register any transactions taking place between the store owner/storefront operator and each of the vendors.
+However, in manual distribution, the store administrator uses this section to manually register any transactions between the store owner/storefront operator and each vendor.

 Let us take a closer look at how to work on vendor transactions using the Vendor transactions section.